lubem5612/glade-pay/readme.md

 test with POSTMAN by sending a POST request to the url http://127.0.0.1:8000/api/payment with these form keys amount (required), email (optional), firstname (optional), lastname (optional), business_name (optional)

-an example is shown through the link
+an example is shown like so:
 ```
 ![Postman](https://github.com/lubem5612/glade-pay/blob/master/postman.png)
 ```